jachen36/git_exp/README.md

 	* `git log`
 5. Repeat the previous lecture.
 Create 3 version logos in `misc` folder. help each other
 	* list of commands on a powerpoint slide people will need: `git add -A`, `git commt -m "<message>"`, `git status`, `git log --oneline`, `git checkout <hash# | master>`
+6. If finish early, add a text file, start changing it and keep doing add and commit.
+	* whoever have the most ammount of commits win something as motivation.
+	* `git log --oneline | wc -l`
-6. Upload changes to github
+7. Upload changes to github
 	* view repo on github to show remote doesn't know anything about your local changes.
 	* `git log --online` = shows you have many changes
 	* `git push` = upload your work so everyone can see it.
+	* while having github side by side with the terminal. show how it updates when you push.
-7. Go into a few people's repo to show how to navigate github to find stuff.
+8. Go into a few people's repo to show how to navigate github to find stuff.
 	* look into the commit history
 	* look into the issues (maybe report some)
 	* explain pull request